chrissix666/Jellyfin-DetailsGroupItems-Sets/README.md

 ### Collection Name Replacement Rules

-Optional phrase replacement rules can automatically convert localized TMDb naming conventions before display.
+Optional phrase replacement rules can automatically convert localized TMDb Set naming conventions before display.<br>
+(Useful when Sets are scraped in one language but want to be displayed in another.)

 Examples:

+- Twilight Saga → Twilight Filmreihe (French common to German common)
-- Alien Filmreihe → Alien Collection
+- Alien Filmreihe → Alien Collection (German common to English common)
-- Rocky Filmreihe → Rocky Collection
+- Rocky Colección → Rocky Saga (Spain common to French common)

 This only affects the displayed text and does not modify Jellyfin metadata or Box Set names.